cesarsotovalero/cesarsotovalero.github.io/_posts/2020-05-02-programming-for-the-web-with-javascript.md

 ---
 layout: post
-title:  Programing for the web with JavaScript
+title:  Programing for the Web With JavaScript
-subtitle: The language of the web
+subtitle: The Language that Browsers Understand
 tags: programming
 keywords: javascript, course
 description: Personal notes of the EdX course Programing for the web with JavaScript.